aaronpk/live-chat-overlay/README.md

 There is now an option for "Persistent Session ID" to enable a persistent link for your stream so that you don't have to re-add the browser source every time.
 Here is how to use it.

 In the options form, check "Persistent Session ID" which will show a text box with a randomly generated Session ID.
-This Session ID will be used for a ll you future chats.
-You can also changle the Session ID inthat field if you want to reuse one that you already saved in a browser source.
+This Session ID will be used for all you future chats.
+You can also change the Session ID in that field if you want to reuse one that you already saved in a browser source.

+Note: You should always use a randomly generated ID.
+If you use a short word like "test", then the chats will be combined with anyone else who has used the same short word.

 ## See this in action!